 Mercedes B-Class review - MPG, CO2 and Running Costs

-Unlike some of its rivals – most notably the BMW 2 Series Active Tourer – there’s no plug-in hybrid version of the B-Class, which means you’re restricted to conventional petrol and diesel engines.
+Unlike some of its rivals – most notably the BMW 2 Series Active Tourer – there’s no plug-in hybrid version of the B-Class available in the UK, which means you’re restricted to one traditional diesel engine and one mild-hybrid petrol engine.
 Not that this means anything other than impressive levels of fuel economy.

 In this review

-- 2Engines, performance and driveAlmost as good to drive as the A-Class, especially in AMG Line trim
+- 2Engines, performance and driveAlmost as good to drive as the A-Class, but engine options are limited

-- 3MPG, CO2 and Running Costs - currently readingImpressive economy, especially from the diesel versions, but there's no plug-in hybrid
+- 3MPG, CO2 and Running Costs - currently readingFuel economy is decent, but there's still no plug-in hybrid option in the UK

-- 4Interior, design and technologyFull marks for the B-Class, thanks to a quality-rich interior and an impressive infotainment system
+- 4Interior, design and technologyFull marks for the B-Class, thanks to a high-quality interior and an impressive infotainment system

 - 5Practicality, comfort and boot spaceLuxury saloon-like levels of interior space and a big boot are two B-Class strong points

-- 6Reliability and SafetyThe B-Class is likely to score well in crash tests, but customer satisfaction levels could be higher
+- 6Reliability and SafetyThe B-Class has a five-star Euro NCAP crash safety score, but Mercedes’ customer satisfaction levels could be higher